bobkallal/spider3D/README.md

 Kallal, R.J., & Wood HM.
 High-density three-dimensional morphometric analyses reveal predation-based disparity and evolutionary modularity in spider ‘jaws’.
 Evolutionary Biology.
 Accepted.

 The surfacegen files go through the process of taking landmarked surfaces from IDAV to something usable for GMM, then performing a PCA.
+'All' files include all spiders while the 'unique species' files has only one individual per species.
+The comparative file contains a summary of comparative analyses conducted on variations of this dataset.